Higher Hida theory for Hilbert modular varieties in the totally split case: Higher Hida theory

 We define an action of $x\in \Oo_{F,+}^{\times}$ on $\Omega^{(\kappa,\kappa')}$ by

 where first map is the tautological isomorphism (being the construction of $\Omega^{(\kappa,\kappa')}$ independent on the polarisation) and the second one is multiplication by $d(x)$.
-This action is compatible with the action given in Definition \ref{defiunits}.
+For an algebraic character $(2\underline{k},2w)$ as above, we obtain